 The iconic phrase was first uttered by Sean Connery in the 1962 film Dr. No, where he portrayed a character introduced 9 years earlier in the novel Casino Royale.
 Author Ian Fleming based the novel on his own wartime experiences in Naval Intelligence during the Second World War and got the name 'James Bond' from the author of the book 'Birds of the West Indies'.

-From this almost innocuous beginning, movies starring James Bond have grossed almost $5 Billion and the new Bond film 'Spectre' will likely add another $1 Billion in worldwide revenue.
+From this almost innocuous beginning, movies starring James Bond have grossed almost $5 Billion and the latest Bond film 'Spectre' added another $1 Billion in worldwide revenue.
 Declared dead more than once over the past decades, the Bond franchise is as popular as ever more than 50 years after Dr. No's release.